programmerq/letsalltrydocker/README.md

 ####cp

     $ docker cp datesleep:/etc/passwd .

-    # is the destination a file? directory? on the box running the cli? on the host?
+Is the destination a file? directory? on the box running the cli? on the host?

 ####inspect